-While the UK remains in the European Union until 29 March 2019 it is bound by EU law, including freedom of movement.
-After Brexit, the UK will determine its own immigration rules and requirements for migration from the EU, including the status of EU citizens who have been residing in the UK prior to Brexit.
+While the UK remains in the European Union it is bound by EU law, including freedom of movement.
+After Brexit, the UK will determine its own immigration rules and requirements for migration from the EU.

 Here we explain the basics of ‘permanent residence’ and ‘settled status’ for European Economic Area (EEA) nationals in the UK.
 What follows is an understanding of the current proposals for this system, with a reminder that ‘nothing is agreed until everything is agreed’.